Chucksef/Wage/README.md

 ## Current TODO List

   * Bugs2
-    * tag not deleting sub-buttons if another tag is hovered quickly
     * need to prevent all forms from being editable/clickable during tutorial
+    * sign-up form not submitting on ENTER

   * Art and Animations
     * Piggy needs tail